2025 AGENDA

 9:40 AM - 10:00 AM

-This session will explore an AI-based SaaS platform designed to plan and decarbonize buildings at a city scale, providing innovative solutions for urban sustainability and emissions reduction.
-The platform uses advanced algorithms to optimize energy efficiency and retrofit strategies, helping cities achieve their decarbonization targets faster and more cost-effectively.
+This session will explore the overarching framework, methodology, and key findings on how AI-based SaaS platforms can be used to plan and decarbonise buildings at a city scale.
+Such innovative technologies can provide solutions for urban sustainability and emissions reduction, using advanced algorithms to optimize energy efficiency and retrofit strategies, helping cities achieve their decarbonisation targets faster and more cost-effectively.
 Learn how this technology enables data-driven decision-making, enhances building performance, and integrates seamlessly with urban infrastructure for comprehensive climate action.

 Abhijeet Singh